 This article describes how to provision a Kafka Connect cluster using the Instaclustr Console.
 For information on how to provision an Apache Kafka Connect Cluster via the Instaclustr Provisioning API, see this page: Instaclustr Provisioning API

-Note that Instaclustr detects the IP address of the computer used to access the Dashboard and creates a firewall rule to your computer to connect to the cluster.
+Note that Instaclustr detects the IP address of the computer used to access the Dashboard and provides the option to add a firewall rule for your computer to connect to the cluster.
 Certain web proxies may interfere with this mechanism and Instaclustr will see their IP address instead.
 We suggest you verify the detected address.

-- Choose which sort of Kafka Cluster you’d like to target.
+Choose which sort of Kafka Cluster you’d like to target.
 Choose an Instaclustr managed Kafka Cluster if possible, as this will be easier to configure and come with better integration options.
 If you need to connect to a non-Instaclustr cluster (e.g. MSK) then select the ‘Other Kafka Cluster’ option.
 If you do so, read this article on using non-instaclustr Kafka clusters for more information.

-- There are three ways of setting up VPC for Kafka Connect cluster.
-The first option is to provision Kafka Connect cluster in the existing VPC (AWS) / Virtual Network (AZURE) of the target Kafka cluster.
-This will cause Kafka Connect and Kafka clusters to connect over private IPs.
-The second option available only for AWS, is to provision Kafka Connect cluster in a new VPC and set up VPC peering relationship between the Kafka connect cluster and the Kafka cluster.
+The second option, available only for AWS, is to provision Kafka Connect cluster in a new VPC and set up a VPC peering relationship between the Kafka connect cluster and the Kafka cluster.
 This will also cause Kafka Connect to connect over private IPs to the Kafka cluster.
 However, VPC peering incurs data transfer charges across peering connections.
 Also, if peering across regions, check the AWS documentation for which regions are supported for cross region peering.

-- The Summary section displays a brief summary of your cluster configurations and pricing details.
-Click the Terms and Conditions link to open the Instaclustr Terms and Conditions and other policy documents.
+The Confirmation section displays a brief summary of your cluster configurations and pricing details.
+Click the Terms and Conditions link to open the Instaclustr Terms and Conditions.
 After going through the document, select the checkbox to accept the Terms and Conditions.
-Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start creating the cluster.
+Once you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start provisioning the cluster.